enguang2/Named-Data-Networking/README.md

 # Named-Data-Networking
-Named Data Networking related projects, demos and protocals
+A novel Named Data Networking synchronize Protcal in C++